Conventional Veterinary Care vs. Holistic Pet Care

-What Could Be the Problem With Today's Vet Care System?
+Is There a Problem With Today's Traditional Vet Care System?

 Pet owners around the country have become dependent on using conventional veterinary care for every health issue that comes up with their pets.
 However, many people of today are finding that the drugs, chemicals and over-vaccination program offered by their vets are not really giving their pets quality health care; in fact the opposite might be true.

 We are at a time in pet health awareness when many are coming to the realization that there may well be a problem with the veterinary health care system as we know it, as many pet owners are becoming more educated about natural pet care.

 In veterinary school very little time is spent in learning true nutrition for animals.
 What vet students are taught is coming from industry reps of pet food companies.
 They sell and “prescribe” their processed foods, rather than information on how to keep pets healthy using good nutrition and alternative treatments.

 Although conventional veterinary treatment is excellent at diagnostics, it mostly treats our pets’ symptoms and does not address the root cause.
 Your vet and his team are good at providing answers to the question: What’s wrong with my pet?